 Missouri Western State University offers an interdisciplinary minor in Childhood Studies.
-This minor is intended for those students who have child-related emphases in their major disciplines, such as juvenile delinquency, child psychology, or pediatrics, or for those who simply wish to learn more about the subject of childhood.
+This minor is intended for those students who have child-related concentrations in their major disciplines, such as juvenile delinquency, child psychology, or pediatrics, or for those who simply wish to learn more about the subject of childhood.
 The minor will also provide a foundation of study for those students who intend to go on to professional or graduate school in order to study in child-related areas.
 This minor does not provide students with certification to teach in the state of Missouri.

-Students must successfully complete at least eighteen hours from the following list of classes, including any 1-3 credit internship, special topics course, and/or independent study relevant to childhood studies and arranged through any academic department.
+Students must successfully complete at least eighteen hours from the following list of classes.
 To insure that the minor is a truly interdisciplinary experience, at least three disciplines must be represented with no more than nine hours coming from any one discipline:

-Credits EDU 315 Psychology and Education of the Exceptional Child 2 (Declared Childhood Studies minors are exempt from EED 303 and EED 304 as prerequisites for this course.)
-EDU 419 Utilizing Family and Community Resources for Early 2 Childhood Education (Declared Childhood Studies minors are exempt from EED 357 or EED 358 as a prerequisite for this course.)
-EDU 420 Counseling Techniques/Parents 2
+Credits EDU 315 Psychology and Education of the Exceptional Child (Declared Childhood Studies minors are exempt from 2 EED 303 and EED 304 as prerequisites for this course.)
+EDU 419 Utilizing Family and Community Resources for Early Childhood Education (Declared Childhood Studies minors are exempt from EED 357 or EED 358 as a prerequisite for 2 EDU 420 this course.)
+Counseling Techniques/Parents 2

-- 400 Literature for Adolescents ENG 3 3 ENG 403 Literature for Children 370 Domestic Relations 3 LAT 3 LAW 110 Juvenile Delinquency 3 LAW 440 Iuvenile Law and Procedures NUR 433 Health Alterations: Maternal Child 6 PED 384 Child Growth and Development 2 PSY 240 Life-span Developmental Psychology OR PSY 319 Child/Adolescent Psychology 3 (Prerequisite: PSY 101.
+ENG 400 Literature for Adolescents 3

+ENG 403 Literature for Children

+LAT Domestic Relations 3 3 3

+2

+LAW 110 Juvenile Delinquency 5

+LAW 440 Juvenile Law and Procedures 3

+NUR 433 Health Alterations: Maternal Child 6

+PED 384 Child Growth and Development 2

+PSY 240 Life-span Developmental Psychology OR

+PSY 319 Child/Adolescent Psychology 3

+PSY 470 (Prerequisite: PSY 101.
 Declared Childhood Studies minors are exempt from PSY 200 as a prerequisite for this course.)
-PSY 470 Child Psychopathology and Exceptionalities 3 (Prerequisite: PSY 101 and either 240 or 319.
-Declared Childhood Studies minors are exempt from PSY 200 as a prerequisite for this course.)
-The Family SOC 330 3 SWK 325 Child and Family Welfare 3 - Careful attention must be given to course prerequisites in the planning of the minor program.
+Child Psychopathology and Exceptionalities 3

+(Prerequisite: PSY 101 and either 240 or 319.
+Declared Childhoo Studies minors are exempt from PSY 200 as a prerequisite for this course.) od

+SOC 330 The Family 3

+SWK Child and Family Welfare 3